 Bechtel Environmental Classroom

 Supported by a grant from the S. D. Bechtel, Jr. Foundation, Smith College completed the construction of a 2,300 sq.ft. building at the Ada and Archibald MacLeish Field Station in 2012.
 The Bechtel Environmental Classroom is designed to be one of the "greenest" buildings in the United States.
 A 9.4-kW solar array generates more electricity than the building uses on an annual basis, and Smith students and the building's designers vetted all of its building materials to ensure that they were the most sustainably-sourced materials available.
-The building is registered for the Living Building Challenge, a rigorous green-building standard overseen by the International Living Futures Institute.
+The building has successfully completed the Living Building Challenge, a rigorous green-building standard overseen by the International Living Futures Institute.

 The Bechtel Environmental Classroom developed from a student design for an outdoor classroom and pavilion at the MacLeish Field Station.
 The Bechtel Foundation's generous grant expanded the vision from a pavilion to a fully functioning building that could serve as a shelter and educational space for students and other visitors to the field station.
 The building comprises a seminar and lecture space, a "dry" lab room, a small office, a kitchenette, and two composting toilets.

 Living Building Challenge